Loader gif

 The Supreme Court has decided that the constitution gives same-sex couples the right to marry in all 50 states.
 If you are in a same-sex relationship, this change may have tax consequences for you now and in the future.

-If a same-sex couple, legally married in one state, moved to a state that did not allow same-sex marriage, such couples could still file federal returns jointly.
+If a same-sex couple, legally married in one state, moved to a state that did not allow same-sex marriage, such couples could still file returns jointly.
 However, they had to file state income tax returns as nonmarried taxpayers.

 This meant preparing their income taxes twice – and possibly tracking taxable income, deductible expenses, and other tax items jointly for their federal return and separately for their two state returns.